 DISCUSSION:

-The protocol described herein outlines a simple and relatively low-cost method for performing PIV studies to visualize neurovascular flows at physiologically-relevant dimensions and flow conditions in vitro.
-In doing so, it serves to complement protocols reported by others that have also focused on quantifying vector fields, but within very different contexts that require consideration of far larger length-scales2523 or lower flow rates26, 27(e.g. atmospheric or microcirculatory flows), and thus, reliance upon simplification schemes that are incompatible with the current application.
+The protocol described herein outlines a simplified method for performing PIV studies to visualize neurovascular flows at physiologically-relevant dimensions and flow conditions in vitro.
+In doing so, it serves to complement protocols reported by others that have also focused on simplifying the quantification of vector fields, but within very different contexts that require consideration of far larger length-scales25 or lower flow rates26, 27(e.g. atmospheric or microcirculatory flows), and thus, reliance upon schemes that are incompatible with the current application.